 Well, you may recall that gray is actually an exceedingly classic color all throughout history.
 However, I feel that it needs to make sense within the context of the home.

 Certainly the very pale grays are a safe bet; such as this gorgeous Heidi Piron kitchen with brass accents. (more about that shortly)

-We have an inset door and a clean flat panel front.
-The above panels are with an inset bead.
+There is an inset door and a clean flat panel front and the panels are with an inset bead.

 This is a shaker style door which doesn’t have the little inset moulding.
 These are what I feel are the best options most of the time.
 Of course, that’s very general, but let’s say 80% of the time.